V. A. Shrikumar: V A Shrikumar and Manju Warrier

 The controversy between actress Manju Warrier and Shrikumar Menon happened in late 2019.
 Manju, who has been out of cinema for 14 years, made her acting debut in 2013 with VA Shrikumar Menon, who ran an advertising agency called Push Integrated Communications Pvt.
 Manju also starred in several commercials made by him.
 But when Odiyan did not gain the acceptance of the audience, Shrikumar came up with the allegation that Manju did not stand by him.
 Manju Warrier said that she was facing threats from Shrikumar and that he was using the letterhead and documents she had signed for official purposes without her knowledge or consent and was spreading slanderous propaganda against her on social media.
 A complaint was lodged against Shrikumar.
 Following Manju's complaint, a raid was carried out on Shrikumar's house in Palakkad.
 Director Shrikumar Menon was then arrested but released on bail soon.

 M T Vasudevan and Shrikumar

 In 2014, M.T.Vasudevan Nair and Shrikumar signed an agreement to make Randamoozham.
 The agreement was to complete the film within three years.
 However, Sreekumar Menon had approached the MT court seeking an injunction restraining him from making the movie as the it did not materialize even after the deadline.
 The Supreme Court ruled that the script should be returned to MT himself and Shrikumar Menon's advance of Rs 1.25 crore should be returned.

 Controversy

-A junior actress accused Sreekumar Menon for sexually abusing her.
+In August 2024, charges were filed by a junior actress against Menon for sexual abuse.